BrunoCaseiro/Insta-Unfollowers-List/README.md

 # Insta-Unfollowers-List
+Developed in a few hours, by request of a friend.

-Very small Python script that gets Instagram unfollowers from your 'followers.json' and 'following.json' files.
+Small Python script that gets Instagram unfollowers from your 'followers.json' and 'following.json' files.

 You can get these files via Instagram's Privacy and Security section -> Request Download (JSON).
 Place then in the same directory as this script and run it.